Instructional Leadership, emphasis: K-12 School Leadership (MEd)

 Youth sport and concussion

-A women with a harness on standing while a physical therapists holds on to one of the straps.
+A person with a harness on standing while a physical therapists holds on to one of the straps.

 Additional lines of research

-A man sitting on a exam table while a physician uses an otoscope.
+A person sitting on a exam table while a physician uses an otoscope.

 Physician Assistant Studies